 Detailed installation documentation and support.

-Comprehensive documentation for open-source and all licensed components: IntelliJ Plugin, VS Code Plugin, Kafka, gRPC, Websocket, Webhook, Xplorer.
+Comprehensive documentation for open-source and all licensed components: IntelliJ Plugin, VS Code Extension, Kafka, gRPC, Websocket, Webhook, Xplorer.

 OS Compatibility